-The duration and full scope of the economic impact of the COVID-19 pandemic is unknown at this time.
-Key valuation assumptions that could be impacted over the long term include: market rents, leasing costs, vacancy rates, discount rates and cap rates.
+Given the evolving circumstances surrounding the COVID-19 pandemic, it is difficult to predict with certainty the extent and severity of COVID-19 and the impact it will have on the operations of the REIT.
+The impact of the COVID-19 pandemic is highly dependent on future developments, which include among other things, emerging information concerning COVID-19 and the actions required to contain or manage its impact.
+Key valuation assumptions that could be impacted over the long term include: market rents, leasing costs, vacancy rates, discount rates and capitalization rates.
 The REIT will continue to monitor the effect of the economic environment on the valuation of its investment properties.
 If there are any changes in the critical and key assumptions used in valuing the investment properties, or in regional, national or international economic conditions, or new developments in the COVID-19 pandemic, the fair value of investment properties may change materially.

-At December 31, 2020, external appraisals were obtained for investment properties with an aggregate fair value of \$618,535 (December 31, 2019 - \$615,535) and management's internal valuations were used for investment properties with an incremental aggregate fair value of \$Nil (December 31, 2019 - \$1,631).
-During the year ended December 31, 2020, the REIT updated independent external appraisals for 70 of its 91 properties resulting in a fair market value gain of approximately \$3,994 for the year ended December 31, 2020.
+At December 31, 2021, external appraisals were obtained for investment properties with an aggregate fair value of \$974,700 (December 31, 2020 - \$618,535) and management's internal valuations were used for investment properties with an incremental aggregate fair value of \$Nil (December 31, 2020 - \$Nil).